logologo

 How does it work?

-- CoS is assigned to the worker — The employer logs into the SMS, enters the job details, salary, start date, and worker's personal information, then generates the CoS reference number.
+Once allocation is available, the employer logs into the SMS, enters the job details, salary, start date, and the worker's personal information, and generates the reference number.
+The worker uses that number in their visa application.
+UKVI then verifies the CoS is valid, unexpired, and matches the application.

 Defined CoS vs Undefined CoS